Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Real Data Example

-In the last section, we focus on these effects of regional housing prices.
-In particular, we analyze the condominium prices in all Berlin postal code regions from January 1995 to December 2014.
-The data are from the Berlin committee of valuation experts for real estate (\emph{Gutachterausschuss}), which is informed about the prices for each real estate transaction.
-To create a panel data set with equidistant time points, we pooled all contracts for a specific area within one month.
-That means, we observe 240 monthly prices over a period of 20 years.
-The prices are given in Euro per $m^2$, where it was already accounted for the currency changeover from Deutsche Mark to Euro in 2002.
-Regarding the spatial resolution, we define the locations by the respective ZIP-Codes, where only the first three digits are used.
-In total, there are 24 different unique 3-digit ZIP-Codes for the city of Berlin, which are constant over the whole time period.
-All ZIP-Codes are corresponding to exactly one unique self-contained area, except for the ZIP-Code 140xx consisting of two distinct spatial polygons.
-Unfortunately, there are more than 120 months with no valid contract data for the ZIP-code area 136xx, so we exclude this area from our analysis.
-To gain numerical stability, the remaing 23 time series are transformed by a normal probability integral transformation, as for instance done by \cite{uniejewski2018variance} for electricity prices.
-This ensures that the underlying series is normally distributed for our two-pass method, i.e., it does not exhibit extreme price spikes, e.g. due to sparse data for several months and/or areas.
-After the calculation of the relevant features, it is always possible to re-transform the series into the original price domain.
+In the last section, we focus on the spatial interactions in regional housing prices.
+In particular, we analyze the condominium prices in the Berlin post code regions from January 1995 to December 2014.
+The data is taken from the Berlin committee of valuation experts for real estate (\emph{Gutachterausschuss}), which has information regarding the prices for each real estate transaction.
+To create a panel data set with equidistant time points, we pooled all contracts for a specific area within a month, observing 240 monthly prices over a period of 20 years.
+The prices are given in Euro per $m^2$, accounting for the currency changeover from Deutsche Mark to Euro in 2002.
+Regarding the spatial resolution, we define the locations by the respective {postal} codes, with only the first three digits being used.
+In total, there are 24 different unique 3-digit {postal codes} for the city of Berlin, which were constant over the entire time period studied.
+Each {post code} corresponds to exactly one unique self-contained area, except for {code} 140xx, which consists of two distinct spatial polygons.
+As there were more than 120 months with no valid {real-estate transaction} for the {spatial unit} 136xx, we excluded this area from our analysis.
+To gain numerical stability, the remaining 23 time series are transformed by a normal probability integral transformation {(PIT)}, {like in} \cite{uniejewski2018variance} who examined electricity prices{, to get closer to Gaussianity for a better stability of} our two-stage method. {Thus, the time series do} not exhibit extreme price spikes due to sparse transaction data for several months and/or areas.
+After the calculation of the relevant features, it {remains} possible to re-transform the series back into the original price domain.